nschiett/fishflux/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Fixed issues with the package vignette
+* I was asked to add \value to each function, which I did but with \returns
+* I added dontrun{} around all examples relying on the r package rfishbase, just as the developers of that package did.

 ## Resubmission v0.0.1.2
 This is a resubmission.
 In this version I have: